 This way of approaching leadership may be clear to some as they consider their organizational challenges, and for others, it can seem overwhelming.
 The good news is there are three patterns that often lead to a misalignment within the organization.
 These are the areas of focus for leaders.
 These patterns include changes in the external environment, growing pains, and internal change.

 Many organizations are struggling with changes in their external environment as a result of the economy or other regulatory or governmental changes.
-As these external changes are occurring they can lead to misalignment within these organizations.
+As these external changes occur, they can lead to misalignment within these organizations.

 While the economy has been a central influence on how we think about organizational health, there are a number of industries that are growing despite the state of the economy.

-In February of 2012, Forbes reported that “skilled and semi-skilled workers will be in high demand in the sciences, technology, business, computers and healthcare” industries in 2012.
-These growing pains can take an otherwise aligned organization and through it off-kilter.
+In February of 2012, Forbes reported that “skilled and semi-skilled workers will be in high demand in the sciences, technology, business, computers, and healthcare” industries 2012.
+These growing pains can take an otherwise aligned organization and, through it, off-kilter.

 Wise leaders will be aware of this potential and be ready to make adjustments.

 Finally, a number of organizations are implementing internal changes in response to observed or expected inefficiencies.
 A word of caution: often, actions we take that are designed to correct a misalignment, which can create more problems than they solve.